nicolerichter1989/kickstarter/README.md

 | description_compound | sentiment analysis from nltk library - compound of words |
 | columns xxx to xxx | encoding of 1.000 most common words in successful projects |

-### Learnings

-- project duration ranges from x to y
-- project duration is shorter for successful projects (among all categories, countries)
-- the average goal is lower for more successful projects
-- no country except japan has a successful project over 5M
-- generally most successful project reached a goal up to 1M
-- almost all project over 1M fail
-- the failed% increases as the goal increases

-### What makes a project successful?

-- goal under 5k 67% success - between 5k and 100k still 51%
-- successful project averagely last 32 days
-- categories technology, photography, food, crafts and journalism succeed less often (-50%)
-- a project described in english is more succeeds more often then e.g. es,fe,de,it,nl
-- the most successful projects are launched and finished on a tuesday (73,48%)
-- generally most successful projects are launched on tuesdays
--

 ## Python Libraries
 - [pandas](https://pandas.pydata.org/)
 - [numpy](https://numpy.org/)